 4.1 The Successes of the past.

-WMO, and its Members have since their creation successfully met a number of major technology jumps: for example, the switch from data plotting and map drawing by hand, and more or less subjective synoptic analyses to a NWP-based system using supercomputers and automation technologies; this was followed later by global modeling, highly efficient and accurate numerical methods and sophisticated data analysis systems and, further followed by global operational usage in data assimilation of space-based observing systems in real time, then by ensemble methods that allowed a probabilistic estimate of the accuracy of the forecast, increasing automation of forecast production with a redefinition of the role of the forecaster, and finally, recently, culminated with the so-called seamless and integrated modeling approach and impact-based forecasting and risk-based warnings which expands the potential applications and usefulness of earth system modeling systems.
+WMO and its Members have since their creation successfully met a number of major technology jumps: for example, the switch from data plotting and map drawing by hand, and more or less subjective synoptic analyses to a NWP-based system using supercomputers and automation technologies; this was followed later by global modeling, highly efficient and accurate numerical methods and sophisticated data analysis systems and, further followed by global operational usage in data assimilation of space-based observing systems in real time, then by ensemble methods that allowed a probabilistic estimate of the accuracy of the forecast, increasing automation of forecast production with a redefinition of the role of the forecaster, and finally, recently, culminated with the so-called seamless and integrated modeling approach and impact-based forecasting and risk-based warnings which expands the potential applications and usefulness of earth system modeling systems.

 It is thus with a high level of confidence that we should approach the next technology transitions: correctly managed, our responses will, as in the past, result in further improvements of the excellence, relevance and impacts of our products, and thus will contribute, overall, to further improvements in the security and socioeconomic progress of all our members, and reduce the gaps that separate some of the WMO Members today.

 4.2 Why are we doing this?
-Evolution, instead of revolution.
+Evolution, instead of revolution

 There are a number of reasons for re-examining the GDPFS.
 On one hand, we are witnessing rapid advances in information and computing technologies (including such objects as smartphones, cloud computing and data storage and retrieval, big data and deep data analytics concepts, fast broadband links, extremely powerful computing technology (capacity doubling every 18 months), novel and easily accessible visualization and display techniques, etc.).
 On the other hand, we are seeing steadily increasing demands from users for highly-localized weather forecast data provided at a high temporal resolution (at least hourly for the first 12-24 hrs.), spanning a much broader level of dimensions than traditional weather products, and focusing on risk warnings and impact forecasts.
 In other words, both the "system” and the "services" aspects will need to evolve.